amiegeddon/Remove-WooCommerce-Review-Stars-Duplication/README.md

 You can find the star image at the link provided or get it from "plugins/WooCommerce/assets/images" and place it in your themes "images" folder.

-This code is available for anyone still having duplication issues with WooCommerce stars.
+This code is available for anyone still having duplication issues with WooCommerce stars after trying the code provided by WooThemes.